-So, you got a fresh pair of Yeezys or an old pair on ice and want to resell them?
-You’ll make your investment back plus a handsome profit, but where can you sell them at with confidence?
+So, you got a fresh pair of Yeezys or an on ice and want to resell them?
+You’ll make your investment back plus a handsome profit, but where can you actually sell them?
 Yeezy Boosts are HOT so you have many options at your disposal, each has a unique set of benefits and drawbacks.
 We listed 9 of the best places to sell Yeezy Boost below:

 Where Can you Sell Yeezy Boost?

 Before we start discussing where you can sell Yeezy Boost, we gotta point out one thing.
 In order for you to get the maximum profit possible, copping at retail is what you should do.
 So you’ll probably need a very powerful, and successful sneaker bot to help you get your Yeezys without additional costs.

 You want to live like the Wolf of Wall Street selling sneakers?
 StockX is the perfect site to help you pull off such a feat.
 This is the official stock market of sneakers.
 Every time Kanye West releases a new pair of Yeezys the Adidas index rises in anticipation of the commodity.
 That’s right, StockX has an index for every major sneaker and Yeezy Boost 350 and 750 often sell for between one thousand and two thousand dollars.
 Selling your Yeezys on this site guarantees you will find a buyer.